 Results from infant gut data

 Empirical phylodiversity accumulation in the infant gut microbiome (Koenig et al., 2011) showed a sharp increase in phylodiversity after day 161 (Figure 3), the same date that the subject began consuming baby formula.
 This suggests that baby formula changed the phylogenetic colonization patterns of the developing infant gut.
 We analyzed this data set as two separate time-series, one before formula use and one during, and both had negative D estimates, with the pre-formula D estimate being lower (Figure 4).
 While the pre-formula data set was significantly underdispersed (P = 0.007), the formula data set was not significantly different from the neutral model, although this result is marginal (P = 0.107).
-Infant gut data from Finnish infants (Yassour et al., 2016) were sampled at a much lower temporal resulution, and as such were not split between formula use.
+Infant gut data from Finnish infants (Yassour et al., 2016) were sampled at a much lower temporal resolution, and as such were not split between formula use.
 31 out of 33 individuals analyzed exhibited significantly significant underdispersion, and the other two were not significantly different from the neutral model.
 Both nonsignificant individuals were from the group treated with heavy antibiotics, but even so, no significant difference in D values was detected between antibiotics and control groups (Supplemental Figure 4).
 Estimates of D did not significantly correlate with the number of zOTUs in a data set, the total phylodiversity of the data set, or the number of samples in a data set (Supplemental Figure 5).

 DISCUSSION

 Any organism of interest in a human microbiome data set, from the pathogenic to the probiotic, will at some point arrive for the first time, and the order in which these organisms arrive in the community is determined by community assembly processes (Nemergut et al., 2013).
-Predicting which lineages of organisms can be recruited into a given environment has far-reaching implications for ecosystem remediation and management, especially in microbial communities where the ecological and medical importances of many microbes are still largely unknown (Martiny et al., 2015).
+Predicting which lineages of organisms can be recruited into a given environment has far-reaching implications for ecosystem remediation and management, especially in microbial communities where the ecological importance and the impact of many microbes on medical therapeutics are still largely unknown (Martiny et al., 2015).
 Identifying conditions under which assembly mechanisms change, or under which non-neutral assembly is particular strong, may facilitate microbial community rehabilitation by understanding when and how microbial communities can be colonized by close/distant relatives.
 If there are patterns or general rules for which taxa have higher probabilities of arriving, these rules can guide habitat restoration projects, help us better design probiotics for colonization, and better exploit disturbance as a tool for managing microbial systems related to human health and disease.
 We found that assembly during primary succession of the infant gut (Figure 4, Supplamental Figure 4) and during turnover of the microbial communities on the adult palms and gut (Figure 2) follows a predictable pattern: species are more likely to arrive if a close relative has already arrived.